 First, I adore packing.
 For each and every trip the packing process is something I look forward to with glee.
 I really enjoy getting all my things together and organizing them for my next adventure.
 So if I seem a bit too enthusiastic here, don’t mind me.
 I just really love packing.

-This intro to packing will cover what you need to do before you start collecting ALL THE THINGS from around your house.
+This “intro to packing” will cover what you need to do before you start collecting ALL THE THINGS from around your house.
 Let’s go.

 1) Gather Your Essentials.
-These are the handful of things that are one-hundred percent required for travel.
+These are the handful of things that are one-hundred percent required for an overseas trip.
 Passport, wallet (with $), and plane confirmation.
 These are the things that even if you forget absolutely everything else, you can still get on your plane and make it to your destination.
 Obviously it’s not ideal to have to buy everything once you arrive, but these three things will ensure that you will arrive in the first place and will be able to pay for food and a place to stay along the way.